slamora/brackets-wiki/Language-Support.md

 Starting with [Sprint 21](https://github.com/adobe/brackets/pull/2844), extensions can add basic language support &ndash; like syntax highlighting and comment toggling &ndash; via the [LanguageManager](https://github.com/adobe/brackets/blob/master/src/language/LanguageManager.js) API.
 This page explains how to use LanguageManager, and documents how language support in Brackets is currently implemented.

 Some languages are built into core Brackets by default (for a list, see [languages.json](https://github.com/adobe/brackets/blob/master/src/language/languages.json)).
-The companion page [Language Support Changes](Language Support Changes) documents what _would be_ needed to enable extensions to add new languages with rich support on par with the built-in HTML, JavaScript and CSS languages.
+A small set of these (HTML, JS, CSS) support richer editing features such as Quick Edit, Quick Find Definition, code hints, and Live Preview. _Some_ of those capabilities are extensible for new languages already (see [Extending specific Brackets features](https://github.com/adobe/brackets/wiki/How%20to%20write%20extensions#extending-specific-brackets-features)); others are not yet ([Language Support Changes](Language Support Changes) lists proposals for making the remaining rich functionality extensible).

 ## Defining a new language